omicscodeathon/rhinotypeR/README.md

 ##### Function 11: plotAA

-- plotAA: Plots amino acid substitutions with a specified sequence as the reference.
+- Plots amino acid substitutions with a specified sequence as the reference.
 The input is an amino acid fasta file (translated DNA sequences).
 To specify the reference sequence, move it to the bottom of the alignment.
 Changes are coloured by the class of amino acid: Red = Positively charged, Blue = Negatively charged, Green = Polar, Yellow